geoffrich/thatconf-slides-2023/slides.md

 <!--
 today I want to talk about building apps with SK, and specifically building apps that are efficient and resilient

-going to demonstrate using a demo app I built, Sveltunes

 let's start with efficiency
 -->